11 Reasons Why You Need an eCommerce Mobile App

 I don’t mean to be blunt, but you’re crazy if you don’t think your competition has a mobile app.

-Right now, every eCommerce site on the planet is competing with Amazon.
+Right now, every eCommerce retailer on the planet is competing with Amazon.
 You can basically buy everything under the sun from them.
 In the United States alone, 95 million people have an Amazon Prime membership.

 Sure—Amazon might not carry your branded products.
 But how unique are you?
 Can a customer get something similar from another brand on Amazon’s app?
 Probably.